Hearing aids and tax time

 In the case of hearing loss, allowable deductions include any payments you made for your diagnosis and treatment, which include what you paid for your hearing aids.
 While that may not add up to much by itself, it may be a significant factor when combined with your family’s other medical and dental expenses.

-Additionally, you may also be able to deduct the costs for transportation associated with your hearing loss, including actual fares for taxi, bus, train and ambulance rides.
+Additionally, you also may be able to deduct the costs for transportation associated with your hearing loss, including actual fares for taxi, bus, train and ambulance rides.
 If you don’t use public transportation, the actual out-of-pocket expenses you incurred for your personal vehicle are deductible, such as gas, oil and mileage, tolls and parking — but only as they directly relate to your qualifying medical expenses.

 Obviously, this process requires that you’ve kept good records and receipts for things that probably didn’t seem important at the time—like bus fare and trips to the gas station.
 If you didn’t keep all of the receipts necessary to take full advantage of these medical deductions this year but think itemizing may be beneficial, you’ll want to make a plan for tracking these expenses next year.

-Flex spending medical accounts
+Health spending medical accounts

-At that time, the federal tax code was only 400 pages.
-By 2010, it had grown to 70,000 pages with an estimated 3,700,000 words.
-Today, the IRS is the largest accounting and tax-collection organization in the world, with in excess of 480 forms posted on their website and more employees than the FBI.
+The IRS is the largest accounting and tax-collection organization in the world, with in excess of 480 forms posted on their website and more employees than the FBI.
 It’s estimated one million accountants are hired each year just to help Americans with their taxes.

-These tax season fun facts may not be very humorous -- but neither is paying more than your fair share of income tax.
 If you have additional questions about itemizing or qualifying medical expenses, the IRS offers free assistance online, over the telephone or in person at IRS Taxpayer Assistance Centers.